jarrm5/naic-se1test/README.md

 # NAIC Software Engineer I candidate test

 ## Description
-This test is meant to test a candidates skills as pertains to an Software Engineer I at the NAIC
+This test is meant to test a candidates skills as pertain's to a Software Engineer I at the NAIC

 ## Googling Test
 Being able to Google is one of the most important skills a developer can have.
 Being able to Google efficiently and